Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Methodology

 Figure~\ref{fig: temp_1d_2d} shows the 2D temperature histogram as a function of galactic radius (left) and the 1D distribution of the gas temperature (right) for all 25 Milky Way-like galaxies in our sample, respectively.
-The right panel displays a trimodal temperature distribution with our temperature demarcations overlaid on the plot where cold, warm, and hot gas are shown with cyan, orange and red regions, respectively.
+The right panel displays a trimodal temperature distribution with our temperature demarcations overlaid on the plot where cold, warm, and hot gas are shown with purple, red, and orange regions, respectively.

 The first peak from the bottom on the right panel refers to the cold, star-forming, gas particles located mostly in the galactic disk.
-This is followed by the second peak describing H\, II region, and finally, the third peak corresponds to the warm--hot gas residing in the gaseous distribution.

-As can be seen in Figure~\ref{fig: temp_1d_2d}, a hot cut of $0.3 T_{\rm vir}$ provides a sufficient number of particles in both the warm and hot temperature regimes.
+This is followed by the second peak describing H\, II regions, and finally, the third peak corresponds to the warm--hot gas.
+As can be seen in Figure~\ref{fig: temp_1d_2d}, a hot cut of $0.5 T_{\rm vir}$ provides a sufficient number of particles in both the warm and hot temperature regimes.
 Table~\ref{tab: tempclass} summarizes the above temperature cuts across different regimes.

-Figure~\ref{fig: density_maps} presents three projections of the cold, warm, and hot gas particles for one galaxy in our sample (with an ID number 479938).
+Figure~\ref{fig: density_maps} presents three projections of the cold, warm, and hot gas particles for one galaxy in our sample (with ID number 479938).
 In the top row, we show the surface density.
-In the bottom row, we present the temperature density.
-The differentiation in the locale of gas particles is evident by examining Figure~\ref{fig: density_maps} where the definition of the spiral structure in the galaxy becomes less apparent as the temperature is increased beyond the cold gas threshold (i.e. $T>10^{4.2}K$).
+In the bottom row, we present mass-weighted temperature.
+The difference in the spatial distribution of gas particles is evident by examining Figure~\ref{fig: density_maps} where the definition of the spiral structure in the galaxy becomes less apparent as the temperature is increased beyond the cold gas threshold (i.e. $T>10^{4.2}K$).